riffnshred/nhl-led-scoreboard/README.md

 ## Installation
 ### Hardware Assembly
+**IMPORTANT NOTE**: Even tho there are other ways to run an rgb led matrix, I only support for the Adafruit HAT and Adafruit Bonnet.
+If you create an issue because you are having trouble running your setup, I will automaticly close it and tell you to buy the appropriate parts.

 While writing this README page, I realized that the mlb-led-scoreboard guys made a great wiki page to cover the hardware part of the project.
 [See the mlb-led-scoreboard wiki page.](https://github.com/MLB-LED-Scoreboard/mlb-led-scoreboard/wiki)